QUALCOMM Incorporated (QCOM) CEO Steve Mollenkopf on Q2 2020 Results - Earnings Call Transcript

 Cristiano Amon

 Samik, this is Cristiano.
 I just want to – also there's another data point, which is worth reiterating.
-71% of all models mounted in China is 5G.
+71% of all models launched in China is 5G.
 That shows that the market is really preparing for 5G broad penetration across all tiers.

 Samik Chatterjee

 Got it.
-And if I can just follow-up on the MSM shipment outlook that you have, which is roughly flat quarter-on-quarter.
-Just wanted to understand that would generally imply that you're seeing order trends remain fairly stable start to improve as you will exit – enter into 2Q.
+And if I can just follow-up on the MSM shipment outlook that you have, which is roughly flat quarter-on-quarter, just wanted to understand that would generally imply that you're seeing order trends remain fairly stable start to improve as you exit – enter into 2Q.
 So just wanted to understand, if that's fair just given that even with the kind of drop-off in volumes in terms of sell-through you're kind of guiding to flat quarter-on-quarter shipment volumes?

 Akash Palkhiwala